yaahc/color-anyhow/README.md

 ### Multiple report format verbosity levels

-`color-eyre` provides 3 different report formats for how it formats the captured `SpanTrace` and `Backtrace`, minimal, short, and full.
+`color-anyhow` provides 3 different report formats for how it formats the captured `SpanTrace` and `Backtrace`, minimal, short, and full.
 Take the below snippets of the output produced by [`examples/usage.rs`]:

 ---